OAGi/Score/docs/user_guide/index.rst

 owned by the current user.
 To edit the detail of an Agency ID List
 value:

-1. In the “Agency ID List Values” table on the `”Edit Agency ID List” page <#view-detail-of-an-agency-id-list>`__, click on the row of the Agency ID List value to be updated.
+1. In the "Agency ID List Values" table on the `"Edit Agency ID List" page <#view-detail-of-an-agency-id-list>`__, click on the row of the Agency ID List value to be updated.

-2. The “Edit Agency ID List Value” dialog is open.
+2. The "Edit Agency ID List Value" dialog is open.
 Detail of the Agency ID List value can be updated as described in `Add a brand-new Agency ID List value to the Agency ID
    List <#add-a-brand-new-agency-id-list-value-to-the-agency-id-list>`__.

-3. Click the “Save” button at the bottom of the dialog.
+3. Click the "Save" button at the bottom of the dialog.
 To get out of the dialog without saving the changes, hit the ESC button or click outside of the dialog.

-4. Click the “Update” button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Revise detail of an Agency ID List value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^